lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     if (gs.guardian <= prevGuardian) revert GuardiansNotSortedOrDuplicate();
     prevGuardian = gs.guardian;

-    // Distinct hot keys: no resolved delegatee may repeat across the batch.
+    // Distinct hot keys: no resolved delegate may repeat across the batch.
     // The guardian set is small (quorum is 4-of-6), so the nested scan is cheap. address signer = _effectiveSigner(gs.guardian);
     for (uint256 j = 0; j < i; ++j) {